-- The SASC Method currently comprises one activity that involves installing batteries. - You cannot create certificates for this activity for implementations that occur before 1 November 2024. - Batteries create capacity to reduce peak demand by storing energy that can be used outside peak times.
-Multiple batteries may be installed under the SASC Method when they are installed on the same day behind the same meter.
+- The SASC Method comprises one activity that involves installing batteries. - Batteries create capacity to reduce peak demand by storing energy that can be used outside peak times.
+Multiple batteries may be installed under the SASC Method when they are installed on the same day behind the same meter. - This activity is suspended from 1 July 2025.